system-transparency/system-transparency/README.md

 ## Demo Files

-To see System Transparency in action you need a signed OS package to be loaded by stboot, it is possible to create an Image for demo purpose.
+To see System Transparency in action you need a signed OS package to be loaded by stboot, it is possible to create an Image for demo purposes.

-First, generate all required key and certificate for the signature verification:
+First, generate all required keys and certificates for the signature verification:

 ```bash
 task demo:keygen
 ```

-Afterwards, an example OS package can be built with:
+Afterward, an example OS package can be built with:

 ```bash
 task demo:ospkg